ge11232002/CSC/ancora/README.md

 sudo perl -MCPAN -e 'install Bio::Graphics::Browser2'
 ```
 If not all the necessary prerequisites are installed, it will be notified during the test step.
-During the installation, there are some prompted configuration questions.
+During the installation, there are some prompted configuration questions about the location of files.
+In principle, the default paths are fine and you can customize it to fit your needs.
 On olifant, we configrued as follows:

 * Directory for GBrowse's config and support files? [/etc/gbrowse2] /opt/www/gbrowse2/conf
 * Directory for GBrowse's static images & HTML files? [/var/www/html/gbrowse2] /opt/www/gbrowse2/html